peterfarrell/django-heralder/README.md

 ## Email Attachments

-To send attachments, assign a list of tuples to the attachments attribute of your EmailNotification instance.
+To send attachments, assign a list of tuples to the attachments attribute of your EmailNotification instance, or override the get_attachments() method.
 The tuples should consist of the filename, the raw attachment data, and the mimetype.
 It is up to you to get the attachment data.
 Like this:

-    from sorl.thumbnail import get_thumbnail

-    email = WelcomeEmail(user)

-    im = get_thumbnail(image_file.name, '600x600', quality=95)
-    my_image = MIMEImage(im.read())
-    my_image.add_header('Content-ID', '<{}>'.format('coupon.jpg'))

     raw_data = get_pdf_data()

     email.attachments = [
        ('Report.pdf', raw_data, 'application/pdf'),
-        my_image,
+       ('report.txt', 'text version of report', 'text/plain')
     ]
     email.send()

-You may also use email.MIMEBase.MIMEBase instances as your data.
+You can also provide a MIMEBase object instead of a tuple.
 See the documentation for attachments under EmailMessage Objects/attachments in the Django documentation.

+# Inline Attachments

+Sometimes you want to embed an image directly into the email content.
+Do that by using a MIMEImage assigning a content id header to a MIMEImage, like this:

+    email = WelcomeEmail(user)
+    im = get_thumbnail(image_file.name, '600x600', quality=95)
+    my_image = MIMEImage(im.read()) # MIMEImage inherits from MIMEBase
+    my_image.add_header('Content-ID', '<{}>'.format(image_file.name))

-If you use MIMEImages, you can refer to them in your email templates using the Content ID (cid) like this:
+You can refer to these images in your html email templates using the Content ID (cid) like this:

     <img src="cid:{{image_file.name}}" />

+# Othe MIME attachments

+You can also attach any MIMEBase objects as regular attachments, but you must add a content-disposition header, or they will be inaccessible:

+    my_image.add_header('Content-Disposition', 'attachment; filename="python.jpg"')

 Attachments can cause your database to become quite large, so you should be sure to run the management commands to purge the database of old messages.